merivale/victor/README.md

 # Victor

-A partial model the English language, thought of as a code for processing `messages` (structured arrangements of informational and stylistic choices) into `sentences` (strings of words).
-Inspired by the work of logician and grammarian Victor Howard Dudman.
+A model the English language, thought of as a code for processing `messages` (structured arrangements of informational and stylistic choices) into `sentences` (strings of words).
+Inspired by the work of grammarian and logician Victor Howard Dudman.

 The algorithm is written in [Elm](http://elm-lang.org/), with the styles written in [Less](http://lesscss.org/).
 The compiled HTML+JS+CSS is stored in the `docs` folder, for easy integration with [GitHub Pages](https://pages.github.com/); thus you can play around with the current version at [https://merivale.github.io/victor/](https://merivale.github.io/victor/).